WilliamDelnington/DocumentParaphraseSummarize/README.md

 ## Overview

 This project is a chatbot designed to paraphrase and summarize documents efficiently.
-It utilizes the T5 Transformer model and supports fundamental conversation handling for better user interaction.
+It utilizes the T5, BART, and GPT2 Transformer models and supports fundamental conversation handling for better user interaction.

 ## Features